 Of course, while you’re meditating, thoughts will sometimes pop into your head, along with feelings and emotions.
 They simply belong to the practice.
 You don’t need to clear your head completely.
 Whenever you notice that you’ve lost focus, gently go back to your breathing.
 Sometimes it can help to give your thoughts a label, such as ‘commitments’, ‘beliefs’, ‘work’, or ‘shopping’, and then let them go.
 If you don’t cut off a thought, it will naturally continue.

 Do you want to read more tips?
-The article can be found in the Mindfulness Workbook, which is on sale in our webshop.
+The article can be found in the Mindfulness Workbook, which you can buy in our webshop.

 Text Caroline Buijs, Irene ras